by Scott Mehl

 Infanta Cristina of Spain (Cristina Federica Victoria Antonia de la Santísima Trinidad de Borbón y Grecia) was born on June 13, 1965 in Madrid.
 She is the second child of King Juan Carlos of Spain and Princess Sophia of Greece and Denmark.
-Currently sixth in the line of succession to the Spanish throne, her siblings are Infanta Elena, Duchess of Lugo, and King Felipe VI of Spain.
+Her siblings are Infanta Elena, Duchess of Lugo, and King Felipe VI of Spain.

 After completing her secondary education at the Santa María del Camino School, she studied political science at the Universidad Complutense de Madrid, graduating in 1989.
 She was the first woman in the Spanish royal family to receive a university degree.
 The following year, she earned a Masters degree in International Relations from New York University.

 Following an internship with UNESCO in Paris, she moved to Barcelona and began working for La Caixa Foundation in 1993, coordinating exhibitions.
 In 1997, she was appointed the coordinator of the Program for International Cooperations, and in 2005, became the Director of the Social Area of the foundation.
 In 2009, when she and her family moved to Washington DC, she was made Director of the International Department, fostering collaborations with various international organizations.
 The family returned to Spain in 2012, and in mid-2013, she and her children moved to Geneva, where she coordinates programs with agencies of the United Nations.